 Kind of an artistic closeup of one of the Generators.

-Inside a turbine.
+Inside a generator stator.
 Each ‘tube’ is actually a solid conductor within which the electricity is generated as a large magnet spins in the center.
+The magnet is driven by the turbine which is in turn driven by steam.
 Included a beer bottle we found nearby for scale.

 The Generator Floor.
 I did have an overview photo of the whole floor, from above, but I seem to have misplaced it, so this will have to do for now.